 STATEMENT

-In my practice, the bone is treated not as an anatomical object but as a conceptual structure.
-The persistence of fragmented Greek sculpture, its ability to hold the essence of the whole within the part, finds an echo in my use of the bone as a contemporary fragment, a vessel of memory that carries presence even as it mutates or changes form.
-In my work, the bone shifts from structure to possibility, unfolding into body parts, flesh, wounds, or bodily surfaces.
+The persistence of fragmented Greek sculpture and its ability to hold the essence of the whole within the part, finds an echo in my use of the bone as a contemporary fragment, a vessel of memory that carries presence even as it mutates or changes form.
+Like those ancient fragments, the bone in my work endures, transforms, and still holds something essential.
+The bone shifts from structure to possibility, unfolding into body parts, flesh, wounds, and surfaces.
 These transformations reflect a technological moment in which data, optimization, and enhancement recast the body as open to redesign, continually reshaping how we understand what a body might become.

-Technology functions in my practice as a conceptual catalyst, releasing the body from its given forms and opening it to speculative transformation.
-My background and research into technological innovations provide the foundation for this approach.
-I begin with the bone, but the works move beyond anatomy through a dialogue between classical sculptural processes -stone carving, casting, draping-, and the possibilities introduced by 3D modeling, digital imaging, and medical imaging.
-Through these methods, I reconfigure and transform bone forms, generating structures that suggest bodies not yet fully defined and pointing toward futures shaped by the tension between what we know and what we can imagine.
+Technology functions in my practice as a conceptual catalyst, a way of seeing and reimagining the body from within.
+My background and research in technological innovation provide the foundation for this approach.
+I begin with the bone, but the works move beyond anatomy through a dialogue between classical sculptural processes including stone carving, casting, and draping, and the possibilities introduced by 3D modeling, digital imaging, and medical imaging.
+Through these methods, I reconfigure and transform bone forms, generating structures that suggest bodies open to reinvention and futures shaped by the tension between what we know and what we can imagine.

 Previous